 They also include some nice finishing techniques such as understitching the neckline and cuffs.
 The instructions also include 2 methods for attaching the yoke–the “clean and fancy method” and the “quick and dirty method”.
 I tried to use the “clean and fancy method,” but the bulk from the interfacing and embroidery floss was making it difficult.
 I ended up using the quick method (sewing all the layers at once and serging the edges), but only a seamstress would ever notice the difference.
 And look at the pretty cuff detail!

-This is my first project using double gauze (from Imagine Gnats…and Rachel is having a huge sale this week!).
-I was unimpressed when it arrived in the mail, but after a nice hot wash my opinion totally changed.
+This is my first project using double gauze (from Imagine Gnats).
+I was unimpressed when it arrived in the mail, but after a nice hot wash, my opinion totally changed.
 It has a lot of the same qualities as lightweight linen, which is what I was hoping for when I ordered it.
 It’s loose and flowing, and wrinkles in a soft, natural way.
 It is perfect for a loose fitting blouse and makes a nice base for embroidery projects.
 I love it!

 Finally, just a quick reminder…Friday is the last day to get this pattern bundle!
 (This sale is over, but follow Perfect Pattern Parcel for more.)